2016 CBA Playoffs

 The 2016 CBA Playoffs is the postseason tournament of the Chinese Basketball Association's 2015–16 season.

+The Sichuan Blue Whales won their first CBA championship after defeating the Liaoning Flying Leopards in the CBA finals.

 Bracket

 Teams in bold advanced to the next round.
 The numbers to the left of each team indicate the team's seeding, and the numbers to the right indicate the number of games the team won in that round.
 Teams with home court advantage are shown in italics.